-Sexual violence is an intolerable intrusion into the most personal and private rights of an individual, and it is prohibited at Century College.
+Sexual violence is an intolerable intrusion into the most personal and private rights of an individual, and it is prohibited at Riverland College.
 We are committed to eliminating sexual violence in all forms and will take appropriate remedial action against any individual found responsible for acts in violation of our policy.
 The Department of Education 2020 changes to Title IX regulations do not change this commitment.

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving Federal financial assistance.”